Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Abstract

 \section{Abstract}

 The filamentary network of intergalactic medium (IGM) gas that gives origin to the \Lya\ forest in the spectra of distant quasars encodes information on the physics of structure formation and the early thermodynamics of diffuse baryonic material.
 Here, we use a massive suite of more than 400 high-resolution cosmological hydrodynamical simulations run with the Graphics Processing Unit-accelerated code {\it Cholla} to study the IGM at high spatial resolution maintained over the entire computational volume.
-The simulations capture a wide range of possible thermal histories of intergalactic gas by varying the amplitude and timing of the photoheating and photoionizing background produced by star-forming galaxies and active galactic nuclei.
-A statistical comparison of synthetic spectra with the observed 1D flux power spectra of hydrogen in 14 redshift bins over the full range $2.2\leq z\leq 5.0$ and with the \Lya\ opacity of helium in 5 redshift bins over the range $2.4<z<2.9$ tightly constrains the photoionization and photoheating history of the IGM.
-By leveraging the constraining power of the available \Lya{} forest data to break model degeneracies, we find that the IGM experienced two main reheating events from the non-equilibrium ionization of hydrogen and helium over 1.2 Gyr of cosmic time.
-For our best-fit model, hydrogen reionization completes by $z_\mathrm{R} \approx 6.1$ with a first IGM temperature peak $T_0 \simeq 1.3 \times 10^4 \, \mathrm{K}$, and is followed by the reionization of \HeII\ that completes by $z_\mathrm{R} \approx 3.0$ and yields a second temperature peak of $T_0 \simeq 1.4 \times 10^4 \, \mathrm{K}$.
+The simulations capture a wide range of possible IGM thermal histories by varying the photoheating and photoionizing background produced by star-forming galaxies and active galactic nuclei.
+A statistical comparison of synthetic spectra with the observed 1D flux power spectra of hydrogen at redshifts $2.2\leq z\leq 5.0$ and with the helium \Lya\ opacity at redshifts $2.4<z<2.9$ tightly constrains the photoionization and photoheating history of the IGM.
+By leveraging the constraining power of the available \Lya{} forest data to break model degeneracies, we find that the IGM experienced two main reheating events over 1.2 Gyr of cosmic time.
+For our best-fit model, hydrogen reionization completes by $z_\mathrm{R} \approx 6.0$ with a first IGM temperature peak $T_0 \simeq 1.3 \times 10^4 \, \mathrm{K}$, and is followed by the reionization of \HeII\ that completes by $z_\mathrm{R} \approx 3.0$ and yields a second temperature peak of $T_0 \simeq 1.4 \times 10^4 \, \mathrm{K}$.
 We discuss how our results can be used to obtain information on the timing and the sources of hydrogen and helium reionization.

 \keywords{hydrodynamical simulations (767) -- large-scale structure of the universe (902) -- \Lya\ forest (980) -- computational methods (1965)}